Elehuris Montero Preview, Player Props: Rockies vs. Giants

 Elehuris Montero At The Plate

-- Montero has 11 doubles, two triples, six home runs and 11 walks while hitting .230.
+- Montero is batting .236 with 11 doubles, two triples, six home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.